 5 Nonteaching Tips For Back To School

-So, you've spent the summer soaking in the sun, reading a book or twelve and peeing whenever you want.
+So, you've spent the summer soaking in the sun, reading a book or twelve, and peeing whenever you want.
 It's the good life, right?!
-I'm sure you have also prepped some for your classroom, attend a PD or ten and hit the Target dollar spot or the Dollar Tree a few hundred times.
+I'm sure you have also prepped some for your classroom, attended a PD or ten, and hit the Target dollar spot or the Dollar Tree a few hundred times.
 We don't fault you here.
 It's in your blood.
-It's like telling a kid to “not touch that”.
+It's like telling a kid to “not touch that.”
 You now it's going to happen.
 There is some sort of magnetic pull that

 You cannot pour from an empty cup.

 Yes, you read that correctly.
 I dare you to take ten minutes a day for yourself.
-Reading a good book, a devotion or just jamming out to your favorite tunes.
+Read a good book or a devotion or just jam out to your favorite tunes.
 You are about to chase your tail.
 You may even show up to school with two different shoes.
-We won't judge you though.
+We won't judge you, though.
 Take ten minutes and shave your legs or wax those eyebrows.
 Do something that makes you feel good about yourself.
-I like to pick out my clothes for the week…I know, I am a weirdo but this is something that makes my life easier.
+I like to pick out my clothes for the week…I know, I am a weirdo, but this is something that makes my life easier.
 On the weekend, don't spend it all at school.
-Go to a movie, for a swim or take a freaking nap.
+Go to a movie, swim, or take a freaking nap.
 I bet you are exhausted already!
 Stress makes us physically and emotionally ill.
 You are no good to anyone unless you take care of yourself!
 Do not feel guilty because you left school before the sun went down to head to a happy hour with girlfriends.
 Laughter is the best medicine.

 Every morning my prayer is always, “Lord fill me to overflowing so that I may overflow in to the lives I touch today.
 Give me a spirit of wisdom, patience and joy to love each child and adult as you love me, to forgive each child and adult as you have forgiven me and to freely give mercy and grace in every circumstance.”